futoin/specs/final/ftn7_iface_invoker_concept.md

 * *hmacAlgo* - one of pre-defined or custom hash algorithms for use with HMAC
 * *sendOnBehalfOf*=true - control, if on-behalf-of field should be sent with user information when interface is used from Executor's request processing task
+* *limitZone=default* - name of limit zone to use for invoker requests

 ## 2.2.
 Native FutoIn interface interface